rcg4u/nerd-delay/README.md

 - Enhanced security with nonce verification for AJAX requests.
 - Improved user interface for selecting script and CSS loading options.
 - Updated version display on the settings screen.
+- Added `.htaccess` rule management to check for existing rules and display line numbers.

 ### 1.9.1
 - Initial release with basic script and CSS optimization features.